Overview of Conditionals

 Mixed Conditionals

 In the previous lessons, we studied real and unreal conditionals.
-We know that conditionals have two parts:
+We know that conditionals have two parts:- A condition

 But it is also possible to mix the tenses with unreal conditionals.
 We cannot mix tenses with real conditionals.
 We can only do it with unreal conditionals.